cisagov/get.gov/pages/about/about_index.md

 ### .Gov domain name registration

 We manage domain name registration for .gov.
-You can only request and register .gov domain names through us.
+You can only request and register .gov domain names through the .gov registrar.
 We make it easy for eligible government organizations to register .gov domains.
 We verify the identity and eligibility of everyone who requests a .gov domain.

 ### Critical infrastructure for governments at all levels